Spiro Theodore Agnew

 presidency on October 10, 1973.

-Spiro was under investigation by a
+Agnew was under investigation by a

-Baltimore grand jury for extortion, bribery, tax evasion.
+Baltimore grand jury for extortion, bribery, and tax evasion.
 The charges reached all the way back to the days when Spiro

 was still very fond of receiving a gift here or there, even as vice president.

-Spiro threw a tantrum, argued he was
+Spiro argued he was

 impeachment clouds over Nixon's head got darker because of Nixon's